jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 by more than one person at once and are harder to reference after a meeting.
 I know I'm not the only person who dislikes trying to decipher terrible whiteboard handwriting captured by someone's phone.

+Except for when drawing diagrams, I've found the Google Docs style shared document used during a remote meeting more effective than using a whiteboard in an in-person meeting.
+You can always use a shared document in an in-person meeting as well but then you are requiring attendees to have a laptop open and that is an invitation for distracted attendees.

 ### Assign responsibilities